 The Argus Group offers a wealth of multi-line insurance and financial service solutions to our clients, built on decades of experience and a strong capital base.
 The subsidiaries that operate outside of Bermuda have not been reported on an individual basis within this report as they fall outside the scope of this FCR.

-The Argus Group's consolidated gross written premiums by division and by geographical region for the years ending March 31, 2023 and 2022, are shown in the table below.
+The Argus Group's consolidated insurance revenue by segment and by geographical region for the years ended March 31, 2024 and 2023, are shown in the table below.